jstolarek/haskell-testing-stub/README.md

 Running tests
 =============

-To compile and run tests you need to execute these commands:
+Execute these commands to compile and run tests:

 ```
 cabal configure --enable-tests